heejoon123/Data-Exploration-Application/Tutorial/2D_Plot.md

 * Histogram
 * Violin Plot

+Data is taken from the uploaded file from the **Data** tab.
+Data must be uploaded before anything can be plotted in the application.
+If the Data is in the **head** format, only those 10 rows will be taken into consideration.
+Make sure to select the **All** option to depict the whole data within the **Upload File** sub-tab.
 Each sub-tab will be explained more in-detail in the following.

 ### Scatterplot